ReginalDLip/ReginalDLip/README.md

 -->
 #Im currently studying at BINUS Univiersity .
 As of right this is my 5th semester in Binus School of Computer Science
-My streaming right is the infamous BINUS GAT (Game Application and Technology) Although onyl studying for 2 semester , my game making skills has been improved through the game making tool that we used which is Unity.
+My streaming right is the infamous BINUS GAT (Game Application and Technology) Although only studying for 2 semester , my game making skills has been improved through the game making tool that we used which is Unity.

+Little bit my self

 ## 🎯 Struggles
 - Scripting
-- Asset making
+- Asset making (mostly 2d or pixel art assets)

 ## 🎯 Projects
 - SahabatService: Marketplace untuk SDGs